Chrissy254/alx-system_engineering-devops/0x00-shell_basics/README.md

- mkdir /temp/my_first_directory - creates a directory named my_first_directory in tmp
+mv / tmp/betty /tmp/my_first_directory - to move the file betty to my_first_ directory in tmp